Star Wars: X-wing (book series): The Bacta War (1997)

+The Bacta War (1997) is the fourth installment in the series.
+While the Alliance fleet mounts a major campaign against a deadly warlord, former director of imperial intelligence, Isard has taken control of Thyferra, intending to control production of medicinal bacta, the only cure for the deadly Krytos virus Isard has released into the population of Coruscant.
+With the New Republic unwilling to go to war with Isard for fear of having their sole supply of bacta cut off, Rogue Squadron decides to go rogue, resigning from the New Republic and starting their own insurgency to break Isard's hold over Thyferra.
+Eventually, Rogue Squadron are able to gather enough allies that they are able to stage a full scale assault on the Lusankya, forcing it to surrender.
+Meanwhile, Corran is able to shoot down and kill both Erisi and Isard, ending their threat to the galaxy.

 Wraith Squadron (1998)

 Wraith Squadron (1998) is the fifth book in the series.
-After returning to Coruscant with Rogue Squadron following the Bacta War, Wedge Antilles, with his experiences of insurgency with the Rogues during the war, decided to create a new starfighter unit which would take only pilots with commando-type skills.
+After returning to Coruscant with Rogue Squadron following the Bacta War, Wedge Antilles, with his experiences of insurgency with the Rogues during the war, decides to create a new starfighter unit which would take only pilots with commando-type skills.
 When pitching the idea to Admiral Ackbar, the Mon Calamari raised the issue of the cost to assemble such an elite unit.
 Antilles countered by saying he'd only take pilots who were on the verge of being discharged from Starfighter Command, reasoning that while many would be irredeemable, there would be a few pilots who had just made one mistake too many.
+Ackbar agrees on the condition if Wedge cannot make the squadron a success, he must accept a promotion to General.
+While having a rough start at first, Wraith Squadron eventually prove themselves by taking down the Imperial warlord Admiral Trigit.

 Iron Fist (1998)

 Iron Fist (1998) is the sixth novel in the series.
 It continues the exploits of Wraith Squadron begun by Allston in Wraith Squadron.
 Against all odds, the controversial Wraith Squadron has survived its first covert mission.
 But now they are called upon to cheat death twice.
 This time Wedge Antilles sends them in to stop the warlord Zsinj and his Super Star Destroyer, Iron Fist.
 If Zsinj joins the Empire, it could turn the tide of war against the Rebels.
-The Wraith Squadron's mission: infiltrate the warlord's fleet and uncover his carefully guarded plans.
+Wraith Squadron's mission: infiltrate the warlord's fleet and uncover his carefully guarded plans.
 To do so, they must pose as ruthless pirates seeking to join Zsinj's forces.
 And that means first becoming pirates in space lanes teeming with Imperial Navy patrols.
-If that isn't enough to get them killed, they'll have to pass one last test—a suicide mission for Zsinj.
+They eventually manage to gain Zsinj's attention and perform several missions for them, all the while discovering that he steal the Imperial Remnant's brand now Super Star Destroyer Razor's Kiss to add to his fleet.
+Wraith Squadron successfully destroys the Razor's Kiss, foiling Zsinj's plans.